pageler/sass03_partials/README.md

-Exercise in working with Scss partials.
+Exercise in working with Sass partials.